MMercieca/CodePath/README.md

 Fortunately, I have some hours at the end which are unallocated.
 So I'll update the plan with what is done and rework what's remaining.

+### Update 3

+Heroku is still investigating their DNS issue.
+I expect they'll have it fixed tomorrow.
+It's both annoying and increadably funny that they're having an issue with creating new apps _today_ and _today_ was the day I set aside for starting this project.

+I have user management working through ActiveAdmin.
+I'm thinking that will also be a back door for admins to manage teachers' lectures.
+When we get to that.

+There's still not a ton that makes sense to spec out, which makes the timeline look a bit iffy.
+I'll finish out today doing a style pass.

 ## Development Setup